-Graeme Sutherland Architecture and landscape expert Founding Director, Adams & Sutherland
+Graeme Sutherland Architecture and landscape expert Director, Adams & Sutherland

-Graeme Sutherland is a Founding Director of Adams & Sutherland, an award winning architectural practice best known for its work in the public realm.
-Graeme has led on a wide range of projects, including delivering the London 2012 Olympic Greenway and Bow Riverside.
-He has taught in a number of schools of architecture and is an external examiner and experienced design reviewer. www.adams-sutherland.co.uk
+Graeme Sutherland is a founding director of Adams & Sutherland, an award-winning architectural practice best known for its work in the public realm.
+Graeme has experience of many scales of project, working across London for mainly local authorities and public or community clients, and he led the delivery of the London 2012 Olympic Greenway and Bow Riverside.
+Recent work includes innovative workspace at Poplar Works and landscapes for large housing projects in Haringey.
+His interests include the way infrastructure and landscape can shape and enhance a changing city.
+Graeme has taught widely in schools of architecture, is an external examiner and an experienced design reviewer. www.adams-sutherland.co.uk